markovicb1/married-couples-problem/README.md

 The idea was to allow User to ***generate n different Dancing partners concurrently***, in order to make program as fast as possible.

 The core of the program lays in Java's wide pallete of concurrent programming libraries, as well as a reliable random number generation library.
 The User is allowed to choose between 3 different libraries in order to generate couples:
-- Math.Random, considered the standard random number generator
+- **Math.Random**, considered the standard random number generator
-- util.Random, which ...
+- **util.Random**, which is the whole interface of various randomizing methods.
+It doesn't only makes pseudo random numbers, but also the REAL random numbers as it uses some stochastic principles
-- util.concurrent.ThreadLocalRandom, which is the best random number generator in concurrent programs
+- **util.concurrent.ThreadLocalRandom**, which is the best random number generator in concurrent programs, based on the previous one

 ### How to use the program